-A1330 (Gusciora, Pinkin, Reynolds-Jackson/O’Scanlon, Gopal) – Directs Dept. of Agriculture to create pilot program to research cultivation of industrial hemp.
+Governor Phil Murphy signed A1330 (Gusciora, Pinkin, Reynolds-Jackson/O’Scanlon, Gopal) into law this week which directs the Department of Agriculture to create a pilot program to research cultivation of industrial hemp.

 Senator Declan O’Scanlon (R-Monmouth) gave props to Governor Phil Murphy’s signing of legislation that establishes a pilot program to study industrial hemp, licensing growers and distributors.

 “It’s time for New Jersey to put its finger on the pulse of the hemp industry,” said O’Scanlon, an original sponsor of the hemp legislation.
 “This pilot program is a win for local farmers who need a diversity of opportunities to compete in the global agriculture market.
 Hemp is growing in value as a cash crop, and I am sure the New Jersey economy, and our farmers will benefit from this pilot program.
 We are the Garden State.”

 “Smart steps are needed for New Jersey to stay competitive in the rapidly-growing industrial hemp industry,” O’Scanlon said.
 “Hemp has long-been misunderstood.
 The people who believe you can get high off industrial hemp are just dead wrong – or maybe even high.